 |Waste water discharge kills aquatic life|

 image credits: Moini

 Answer: Sewage is a liquid waste.
-It consists of waste water from houses, offices, factories, hostpitals etc. It has a complex mixture containing suspended solids, organic and inorganic impurities, nutrients, saprotrophic and disease causing bacteria and other microbes.
+It consists of waste water from houses, offices, factories, hospitals etc. It has a complex mixture containing suspended solids, organic and inorganic impurities, nutrients, saprotrophic and disease-causing bacteria and other microbes.